BITES AND BODY POSTURE

 posture deets low res.jpeg

-LATERAL DISPLACEMENT OF THE MANDIBLE – In addition to modern bites displacing mandibular postures posteriorly, they also frequently displace mandibular postures laterally.
-Because the lateral displacement is maintained by increased tonus in the ipsilateral temporalis muscle, as shown convincingly in children with unilateral cross-bite, and because the temporalis is the postural muscle for the mandible; lateral mandibular displacement tips head posture toward the side of the mandibular displacement, which makes the eye of the opposite side appear higher in photographs.
+LATERAL DISPLACEMENT OF THE MANDIBLE – Mandibular postures also frequently get displaced laterally.
+Because the lateral displacement is maintained by increased tonus in the ipsilateral temporalis muscle, (as shown convincingly in children with unilateral cross-bite7-8), and because the temporalis is the postural muscle for the mandible; lateral mandibular displacement tips head posture toward the side of the mandibular displacement, which makes the eye of the opposite side appear higher in photographs.
 It also compresses the face on the side of the displacement, which frequently makes the eye of that side appear smaller than the eye of the opposite side in photographs.

 One common cause of lateral mandibular displacement is a misfit between a narrow maxilla and a wide mandible.
 While the width of the mandible is determined almost entirely by genetics, the width of the maxilla is determined largely by functional forces.
-Pre-industrial populations who chewed very forcefully sometimes developed maxillae which were so wide that the mandible could only bite on the back teeth of one side at a time, while animals raised on soft diets develop narrow maxillae like modern children.
-When the lower dental arch cannot fit inside the narrowed upper dental arch to achieve normal interdigitation of the teeth, the mandible shifts to achieve meshing of the teeth for chewing.
+Pre-industrial populations who chewed very forcefully sometimes developed maxillae which were so wide that the mandible could only bite on the back teeth of one side at a time, which did not prevent effective chewing.
+In contrast, animals raised on soft diets develop narrow maxillae like modern children.
+When the narrow maxilla of a child prevents it from fitting around the lower dental arch to achieve normal interdigitation of the teeth, the mandible shifts to achieve meshing of the teeth for chewing.
 In unilateral cross bite, it shifts laterally far enough to reverse the interdigitation of the teeth on that side.

 A significant lateral displacement of the mandible can even be caused by one malpositioned tooth.
 For example, a permanent canine enters the mouth of an adolescent as a very large structure at the end of a long eruption pathway which cannot be very precisely controlled and therefore needs to be refined by functional forces as it enters the mouth.
-If it erupts off to one side and the functional forces produced by the tongue, lips, cheeks, and jaw muscles are too weak to realign it; the displaced canine can shift the habitual bracing position used by the mandible instead of being shifted by it, which causes the rest of the erupting permanent teeth also acquire interdigitation in the same displaced mandibular position, until it becomes normalized by the neuromusculature.
-As a result, many people have a signficantly displaced mandibular posture and do not know it.
+If it erupts off to one side and the functional forces produced by the tongue, lips, cheeks, and jaw muscles are too weak to realign it; the displaced canine can shift the habitual bracing position used by the mandible instead of being shifted by it.
+This displacement of the habitual biting position then causes the rest of the erupting permanent teeth to also acquire interdigitation in the same displaced mandibular position, until it becomes normalized by the neuromusculature.
+As a result, many people live with a significantly displaced mandibular posture and do not know it.

 DEPROGRAMMING THE JAW MUSCLES - To find out if the mandible's central bracing position is displaced from its postural neutral zone requires temporarily deprogramming the jaw muscles to stop them from reflexively aiming all mandibular closing trajectories at the old habitual central bracing platform.
 This is best accomplished by wearing a flat front bite plate appliance during sleep.
 The orientation of its bite plate parallel to the superior lateral pterygoid muscles supports their role in determining the horizontal location of the mandible by pulling on its condyles like steering a bike by its handlebars.
 After deprogramming, the mandible opens and closes on a trajectory determined only by resting myofascial postural forces.
 The distance and direction between where this deprogrammed mandibular closing trajectory and where the habitual mandibular closing trajectory land on a flat bite table provides a measure of the distance and direction of bite strain.

-REHABILITATING THE JAW MUSCLES - Unhealthy jaw muscles may need strengthening or stretching before they can clearly and consistently demonstrate a healthy jaw closing trajectory.
+REHABILITATING THE JAW MUSCLES - Unhealthy jaw muscles may need strengthening or stretching before they can clearly and consistently demonstrate a healthy unstrained jaw closing trajectory.
 Jaw muscles that have become shortened due to chronic tightening (contracture) may need stretching, and jaw muscles that have become hypotonic or atrophic due to a longstanding reduction of functional forces from protecting an inflamed TMJ or tender teeth may need strengthening.
-Strengthening the jaw muscles requires a very stable bite table, because that forms its exercise template.
+Strengthening the jaw muscles requires a stable bite, because the bite table forms their exercise template.
 However, even a very stable bite can still hold the mandible in a very displaced location and impair muscle health by displacing the template they exercise against, like riding a bike with the seat much too low or lifting weights with your feet planted off to the side.

 EXTENDING THE CENTRAL BRACING PLATFORM - toward the postural neutral zone can be accomplished by reducing (shaving down) portions of teeth that are too high (called equilibration) or building-up portions of teeth that are too low when the mandible is moved toward the neutral zone.
 Extending the central bracing platform anteriorly in the presence of deep or steep overbite usually requires reducing the contacts between the labial-incisal edges of the lower front teeth and the palatal surfaces of the upper front teeth or building up all the other teeth.
 Extending the central bracing platform medially from a laterally displaced position usually requires reducing teeth on the side opposite the displacement, as well as any balancing side contacts on the side of the displacement, or building up the teeth on the side of the displacement.